Shin Splints Treatment in Kansas City, MO

 While runners and dancers are at a higher risk of shin splints, they aren’t the only ones who are likely to suffer them.

-If you are flat-footed, have high arches, or have very rigid arches, you are more at risk for shin splints because of the extra stress you put on your tibia.
+- Flat-footed individuals – If you are flat-footed, have high arches, or have very rigid arches, you are more at risk for shin splints because of the extra stress you put on your tibia

-Military members do a ton of walking, running, and working out, which puts them at higher risk.
+- Military members – Military members do a ton of walking, running, and working out, which puts them at higher risk

-Osteoporosis and osteopenia cause your bones to weaken, putting you at higher risk.
+- Those with osteoporosis – Osteoporosis and osteopenia cause your bones to weaken, putting you at higher risk

-If you do many walking or exercising and don’t have supportive footwear, shin splints are almost inevitable.
+People who don’t wear the right shoes – If you do many walking or exercising and don’t have supportive footwear, shin splints are almost inevitable

 How Do I Prevent Shin Splints?